Site menu

 How much does it cost?

-The assessment is free, and many of the gadgets are available on free loan.
-However as part of the assessment we might suggest some other gadgets that we do not provide that we think would be useful.
-The person carrying out your assessment will be able to suggest places where you can buy these directly.
+Many of the gadgets are available on free loan.
+However, we might suggest some other gadgets that we do not provide that we think would be useful.
+We can provide useful information to suggest places where you can buy these directly.

 How to contact us